Catherine of Courtenay

-Catherine I, also Catherine of Courtenay (25 November 1274 – 11 October 1307), was the recognized Latin Empress of Constantinople from 1283 to 1307, although she lived in exile and only held authority over Crusader States in Greece.
-In 1301, she became the second wife of Charles of Valois, by whom she had one son and three daughters; the eldest of these, Catherine II, succeeded her as titular empress.
+Catherine of Courtenay (25 November 1274 – 11 October 1307), also known as Catherine I, was the claimant to the defunct Latin Empire from 1283 to 1307, although she lived in exile and only held authority over crusader states in Greece.
+In 1301, she became the second wife of Count Charles of Valois, by whom she had one son and three daughters; the eldest of these, Catherine of Valois-Courtenay, succeeded her as titular empress.